simonameiler/TC_future_MIT/README.md

 Can be executed with the data in the "data" folder.

 #### data
-HDF5 files containint the ouput of the uncertainty and sensitivity analyses described above.
+HDF5 files containing the output of the uncertainty and sensitivity analyses described above.
 All files required to reproduce the figures of the publication are provided.

 #### Fig*.py
 Python scripts named according to their Figure number in the publication can be used to reproduce the figures.

-#### Supp_*.py
-Python scripts starting with Supp_ are used to produce outputs and results for the Supplementary Material and contain code analogous to their main text counterparts.
+Figure numbers starting with S are used to produce outputs and results for the Supplementary Material and contain code analogous to their main text counterparts.

 ## Requirements